danailvidev/network-plus-plus/README.md

 ### Local-First Privacy

-Captured data stays local to the browser.
-Response body capture is opt-in, settings and saved filters are stored in `chrome.storage.local`, and exports are redacted by default.
+Captured request and response data stays local to the browser, settings and saved filters are stored in `chrome.storage.local`, and exports are redacted by default.

 ## Screenshots